|heninen.net||Suomi | Русский|

 By the end of January 1940 the thikness of the ice on the Ladoga lake made it impossible to use any of the vessels exept for Aallokas, but in the February 2 it was slightly damaged by Soviet aviation, several men were wounded.

-After signing the March 12th 1940 Moscow Peace Treaty Aallokas was left to USSR together with other vessels of Ladoga Flotilla.
+After signing the March 12th 1940 Moscow Peace Treaty Aallokas was left for USSR together with other vessels of Ladoga Flotilla.

 In August 14th 1940 the vessel was enlisted into the Soviet Training Squadron.